In response to Covid-19, the Associates Programme is currently being delivered online via a variety of remote-learning platforms and tools.

 - Seed-funding to develop, research or initiate a project.

 The Associates come together two days a week (Mondays and Tuesdays) to receive tuition, meet their mentors, plan public activities and collaborate on projects.
-Tuition is delivered through a combination of workshops, seminars, group crits and excursions, many of which are open to the public.
+Tuition is delivered through a combination of workshops, seminars, group crits, excursions and reading groups, many of which are open to the public.

 The Associates programme is structured around three terms:

-- In contrast, Term 2 and 3 are largely shaped by the Associates who, working in smaller groups, self-direct their learning and invite a broad range of guests to lead public workshops and events.
+- Term 2 and 3 are largely shaped by the Associates who, working in smaller groups, self-direct their learning and invite a broad range of guests to lead public workshops and short courses.
 Engaging with both formal and informal pedagogical methods, the sessions Associates have programmed have ranged from writing workshops geared towards film, performance and radio; artist, theorist and other specialist-led tours in unconventional locations; and short courses in electronics, ceramics and music production.

-- Throughout the year, the Associates meet their mentors to discuss their work and research, in preparation for an open day mid-way through the year and a final exhibition at the end of their time at OSE.
+- Throughout the year, the Associates meet their mentors individually to discuss their work, research and ideas, both in general and in preparation for an open day mid-way through the year and a final exhibition at the end of their time at OSE.

-Associates at Open School East are emerging practitioners of different generations, with or without a BA, MA or formal qualification, who are seeking a critical, informal and non-competitive environment in which to develop their practice, and are interested in being exposed to a range of ideas and practices.
+Associates at Open School East are emerging practitioners of different generations, with or without a BA, MA or formal qualification, who are seeking a critical, informal and non-competitive environment in which to develop their practice.
 We are particularly committed to supporting applicants from under-represented backgrounds and without formal training.

 While at OSE, the Associates share their practice via open events at different times throughout the year, and develop new work to be presented at a final group exhibition and events series.